c4arl0s/UnderstandingAndUsingCPointers/README.md

 #      + [Assigning NULL to a Freed Pointer ]()
 #      + [Double Free ]()
 #      + [The Heap and System Memory ]()

+The heap typically uses operating system functions to manage its memory.
+The heap's size may be fixed when the program is created, or it may be allowed to grow.
+However, the heap manager does not necessarily return memory to the operating system when the **free** function is called.
+The deallocated memory is simply made available for subsequent use by the application.
+Thus, when a program allocates and the frees up memory, the deallocation of memory is not normally reflected in the application memory usage as seen from the operating system perspective.

 #      + [Freeing Memory upon Program Termination ]()
 #   - [Dangling Pointers ]()
 #      + [Dangling Pointer Examples ]()